Cryptolens/license-server/README.md

 C:\> LicenseServer.exe 8080 10
 ```

+For newer versions of the license server, you can use [this configuration](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False&CacheLength=10&Port=8080) instead.

 #### Customers who are permanently offline
 The default behaviour of the server is to *always* attempt to get the latest copy of the license.
 However, if you know that the license server will not have access to the internet, it is better to enable the *offline mode* so that the license server always reads from cache.

-To enable offline mode, you can launch the server as follows:
+To enable offline mode, you can launch the server as follows (or use [this configuration string](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=True&LocalFloatingServer=False&CacheLength=10&Port=8080)):

 ```
 C:\> LicenseServer.exe 8080 10 work-offline
 ```

 In this case, it is a good idea to provide the license files (aka. activation files) that you want to load into the server.
 You only need to do it once or when the cache needs to be updated.
-If the license file (with a `.skm` extension) is in the *Downloads* folder, it can be loaded as follows:
+If the license file (with a `.skm` extension) is in the *Downloads* folder, it can be loaded as follows (or use [this configuration string](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=True&LocalFloatingServer=False&CacheLength=10&Port=8080&ActivationFileFolder=C:\Users\User%20Name\Downloads)):

 ```
 C:\> LicenseServer.exe 8080 10 work-offline "C:\Users\User Name\Downloads"